loopbackio/loopback.io/pages/en/lb3/Bluemix-config-generator.md

 If you run the generator with the `--toolchain` option, the tool creates Bluemix toolchain files without any prompts.

-If you run the generator with the `--provision` option, you will be prompted for a name and and asked to select a plan for the service; none of the artifacts will be generated with this option.
+If you run the generator with the `--provision` option, you will be prompted for a name and asked to select a plan for the service; none of the artifacts will be generated with this option.

 ### Output